gms1/node-async-context/README.md

 # node-async-context (asyncctx)

-This module allows you to create a asynchronouse execution context for JavaScript or TypeScript
+This module allows you to create an asynchronouse execution context for JavaScript or TypeScript

-> NOTE: This module is based on [async-hook](https://github.com/AndreasMadsen/async-hook), which in turn is based on the undocumented API [AsyncWrap](https://github.com/nodejs/diagnostics/blob/master/tracing/AsyncWrap/README.md)
+> NOTE: This module is based on [async_hooks](https://github.com/nodejs/node/blob/master/doc/api/async_hooks.md) an experimental built-in node.js module introduced in v8.0.0

-This is the reason why **async-hook** will show this warning on startup:

-> WARNING: 'you are using async-hook which is unstable.'

 > NOTE: Your contribution is highly welcome!